Cast Iron Skillet Roast Chicken

 sliced potatoes in cast iron skillet.

-Stuff the chicken with lemon wedges, garlic cloves, and thyme.
+Put the lemon wedges, garlic, and thyme inside the chicken cavity.
 This will infuse the chicken with flavor and moisture as it cooks.

 finished roast chicken in skillet.